madhur-nanhorya/Excel_Dashboard_Project/README.md

 Vrinda Store Annual Report 2022 Dashboard
-Overview:
+Overview
 This Excel dashboard provides a comprehensive analysis of Vrinda Store's performance in 2022.
-It offers insights into product sales, customer demographics, order status, and channel performance.

-Key Metrics:
+It includes insights into:

-Product Sales: Monthly product count and sales trends.
+Product Sales: Monthly sales trends and product counts.
-Customer Demographics: Gender-wise and age-group-wise analysis of customer behavior.
+Customer Demographics: Analysis by gender and age group.
-Order Status: Breakdown of orders by status (delivered, canceled, refunded, returned).
+Order Status: Status breakdown (delivered, canceled, refunded, returned).
 Channel Performance: Sales analysis by different channels (online, offline, etc.).
-Top-Selling States: Identification of high-performing regions.
+Top-Selling States: High-performing regions identification.
-Company-Wise Sales: Comparison of sales performance across different companies.
+Company-Wise Sales: Sales comparison across different companies.
-Usage:
+Usage
 Open the Excel file.
 Explore different tabs:
-Dashboard: Contains the main visualizations and interactive elements.
+Dashboard: Main visualizations and interactive elements.
-Data: Raw data used for the dashboard.
+Data: Raw data used for analysis.
-Calculations: Formulas and calculations behind the visualizations.
+Calculations: Formulas and calculations supporting the visualizations.
-Click on elements to drill down into specific details or filter data.
+Interactivity: Click on dashboard elements to filter data or drill down for more details.
-Customization:
+Customization

-Modify data: Update the data in the "Data" tab to reflect changes.
+Modify Data: Update the "Data" tab to reflect any changes in the source data.
-Customize visualizations: Adjust colors, labels, and formatting to match your preferences.
+Customize Visualizations: Adjust colors, labels, and formatting to fit your preferences.
-Add new metrics: Incorporate additional calculations or visualizations as needed.
+Add New Metrics: Introduce additional calculations or visualizations as needed.
-Note:

-Ensure you have the necessary Excel add-ins (if any) installed for proper functionality.
-For specific questions or troubleshooting, refer to the comments within the Excel file.